bertrandom/ball-spinner/README.md

 ## usage

-Copy `bs.min.js` to your project and add it as an external script in your HTML.
+Copy `bs.min.js` from the `build` directory to your project and add it as an external script in your HTML.

 ```
 <script src="/js/bs.min.js"></script>